uccser/cs-unplugged/csunplugged/resources/content/en/treasure-hunt.md

 # Treasure Hunt

-This resource contains printouts for the Treasure Hunt activity
+This resource contains printouts for searching algorithms activities.